Bernard of Clairvaux: Wendish Crusade (1147)

-Bernard did not actually preach the Wendish Crusade, but he did write a letter that advocated subduing this group of Western Slavs so that they should not be an obstacle to the Second Crusade.
+Bernard did not actually preach the Wendish Crusade.
+Still, he did write a letter advocating subduing this group of Western Slavs so they would not be an obstacle to the Second Crusade.
 He was for battling them "until such a time as, by God's help, they shall either be converted or deleted".
 A decree issued in Frankfurt stated that the letter should be proclaimed widely and read aloud, so that "the letter functioned as a sermon."

 Final years (1149–1153)

 The death of his contemporaries served as a warning to Bernard of his own approaching end.
-The first to die was Suger in 1152, of whom Bernard wrote to Eugene III, "If there is any precious vase adorning the palace of the King of Kings it is the soul of the venerable Suger."
+The first to die was Suger in 1152, of whom Bernard wrote to Eugene III, "If there is any precious vase adorning the palace of the King of Kings, it is the soul of the venerable Suger."
 Conrad III and his son Henry died the same year.
 Bernard died at age sixty-three on 20 August 1153, after forty years of monastic life.
 He was buried at Clairvaux Abbey.
-After its destruction in 1792 by the French Revolutionary government his remains were transferred to Troyes Cathedral.
+After his remains were destroyed in 1792 by the French Revolutionary government, they were transferred to Troyes Cathedral.

 Legacy

-Bernard helped found 163 monasteries in different parts of Europe.
+Bernard helped found 163 monasteries across Europe.
 Cistercians honour him as one of the greatest early Cistercians.
 His feast day is 20 August.

 Bernard is Dante Alighieri's last guide, in Divine Comedy, as he travels through the Empyrean.

-John Calvin and Martin Luther quoted Bernard several times in support of the doctrine of Sola Fide.
-Calvin also quotes him in setting forth his doctrine of forensic alien righteousness, or as it is commonly called imputed righteousness.
 Bernard introduced a major shift, a "fundamental reorientation" into medieval theology.

 The Couvent et Basilique Saint-Bernard, a collection of buildings dating from the 12th, 17th, and 19th centuries, is dedicated to Bernard and stands in his birthplace of Fontaine-lès-Dijon.
 Countless churches and chapels have St. Bernard as their patron saint.